 Among the technologies we used in this project are as follows:

 - We used Static Site Generator (SSG) to speed up browsing and to make it a seamless experience for the end user.
 This technology allowed us to generate a website with apparent static content, which is inherently fast but whose data source is dynamic and flexible.

 The specific SSG solution chosen is Gatsby, based on React.

 To simplify access to the catalog and marketing content

-- An independent Content Management System (CMS) and Software-as-a-Service (SaaS) was used to manage all the dynamic aspects of the site.
+- A Content Management System independent and SaaS Software-as-a-Service (SaaS) was used to manage all the dynamic aspects of the site.
 Through an accessible and easy-to-use web interface, the CMS allowed the management of both catalog and marketing content, which could be done directly or through bulk upload of data.

 We opted for DatoCMS, a highly flexible and configurable SaaS solution.